justinvdm/sig/readme.md

 // 23
 ```

-A signal can be set to non-eager by settings the signal's `eager` property to `false`.
+A signal can be set to non-eager by setting the signal's `eager` property to `false`.

 ```javascript
 var s = sig()